picsoung/blogposts/hacking_apitools_api.md

   uuid: mw_uuid
 };
 ```
-As you see a middleware is identified by a unique Id, we created a function `uuid()` to generate one but you are free to use any id you want.
+As you can see middleware modules are identified by a unique Id, we created a function `uuid()` to generate one but you are free to use any id you want.

-The code of the middleware has to be loaded from a file you already wrote.
-Feel free to change the name and the description of the middleware.
+The code in the middleware module has to be loaded from the file you already wrote.
+Feel free to change the name and the description.

-Once you the middleware object created, you can push it to the service.
+Once you the middleware object is created you can push it to the service.

 ```